Casualties of War: Development

 The film was based on the real-life incident on Hill 192, and on Daniel Lang's lengthy New Yorker article, "Casualties of War," published in October 1969 and released as a book, with the same title, a month later.
 Film rights were bought by David Susskind who was to produce the film for Warner Bros.
 Pete Hamill wrote a script and Jack Clayton was to direct.
-However the film was not made.
+However, the film was not made.
 In the meantime, Michael Verhoeven made his film based on the incident, titled o.k..
 Verhoeven's film was entered to the Berlin Film Festival in 1970, causing so much controversy among the judges, that the festival was shut down for that year with no awards given.
 De Palma was at that festival with his film Dionysus in '69.

 In the late 1970s Susskind announced he would make the film for ABC.
 This did not happen.

 In 1979 David Rabe mentioned the project to Brian De Palma, who was interested but was unable to raise the money to finance it.
 Some years later Rabe had written a script, and De Palma attached Michael J. Fox and Sean Penn as actors.
 They almost succeeded in getting the film financed at Paramount Pictures, but ultimately decided not to proceed when the budget went from $17 million to $20 million.
-De Palma then went on to make The Untouchables which was a big hit; Dawn Steel had liked the project at Paramount, and when she became head of production at Columbia Pictures, Casualties of War was the first film she green-lit.
+De Palma then went on to make The Untouchables first, which was a big hit; Dawn Steel had liked the project at Paramount, and when she became head of production at Columbia Pictures, Casualties of War was the first film she green-lit.

 "Historically Vietnam War movies have been very profitable," said Steel.
 "All of them.
 Platoon, Full Metal Jacket, Apocalypse Now, The Deer Hunter.
-You're looking at movies that have never been not pretty successful, but very successful.
+You're looking at movies that have never been not [just] pretty successful, but very successful.
 The foreign numbers have been extraordinary."